adejongh/talks/banana-for-scale/bios.md

 and is trying to improve the world two weeks at a time.
 Sometimes it works out.

-Albert previously worked at Postilion (now ACI), Sanlam, Metafour in London and for a University in Konstanz Germany.
+Albert previously worked at Postilion (now ACI), Sanlam, Metafour in London and for Hochschule Konstanz in Germany.
+He holds a masters in Computer Science from the University of Stellenbosch.

-In his free time he gets pulled around by his two Weimaraners and spends money on hs Land Rover.
+In his free time he gets pulled around by his two Weimaraners and spends money on his Land Rover (sometimes willingly).